 Introduction

-During examination of thick sections of prismatine rock from Waldheim/Saxony (see Grew 1986) [1] we often observed spherical crystals of zircon [ZrSiO4] in addition to very rare coesite and stishovite crystals (Thomas and Grew, 2021) [2].
+During examination of thick sections of prismatine rock from Waldheim/Saxony (Grew, 1986) [1] we often observed spherical crystals of zircon [ZrSiO4] in addition to very rare coesite and stishovite crystals (Thomas and Grew, 2021) [2].
 According to Raman spectroscopic studies these zircons often contain remnants of the reidite.
 Reidite is the high-pressure scheelite-type polymorph of zircon [3-5].
-According to Smirnov et al. (2010) [3] the zircon to reidite transformation is not reversible and the reidite structure persist upon the pressure release.
+According to Smirnov et al., (2010) [3] the zircon to reidite transformation is not reversible and the reidite structure persist upon the pressure release.
 However, at temperatures of 1500 K reidite reverts to the zircon structure.
 At lower temperature samples consist of a mixture of reidite and zircon.
-At high temperatures of 1000-1500 K the pressure- induced zircon-to-reidite phase transition occurs near 8 GPa (Stangarone et al. 2019) [4].
+At high temperatures of 1000-1500 K the pressure- induced zircon-to-reidite phase transition occurs near 8 GPa (Stangarone et al., 2019) [4].
 The transformation of zircon to reidite is reconstructive in nature and is connected with a density change of about 9%) [4].
-Thus, reidite or reidite-rich inclusion in quartz can be recognized by radial cracks around such “zircon” grains due to volume expansion of reidite to zircon transition (see Figure 1).
+Thus, reidite or reidite-rich inclusion in quartz can be recognized by radial cracks around such ''zircon'' grains due to volume expansion of reidite to zircon transition (Figure 1).
 Currently, reidite has only been identified in terrestrial and Martian impacts [4,6].

 Samples and methods